 During his time as Assistant U.S. Attorney in the U.S. Attorney’s Office for the Southern District of New York he prosecuted a wide variety of cases as a member of that office’s Securities and Commodities Fraud Task Force, in addition to representing the government in numerous trials and appeals.

-Mr. Meister was named as a White Collar, Regulatory and Compliance "Trailblazer" by The National Law Journal in 2018 and has repeatedly been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and Best Lawyers in America.
+Mr. Meister was named as a Litigation Star in Benchmark Litigation 2021 and a White Collar, Regulatory and Compliance Trailblazer by The National Law Journal in 2018.
+He has repeatedly been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and Best Lawyers in America.